priya17988/priya17988/README.md

 - 👋 Hi, I’m @priya17988
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning FrontEnd Languages.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on FrontEnd Projects.
 - 📫 How to reach me ...

 <!---